owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 ## Summary

-We have gone through the basic music theory we need for our project, and created a simple generator on which we can improve.
+We have gone through the basic music theory we need for our project, and created a simple generator on which we can improve incrementally.
 There are some problems with the relations still, like `(run 8 [q] (groupo q 16))` not terminating.
 This seems to cause the same behaviour when trying to generate a score of more than 308 bars.
 If anyone knows why, please let me know.
 I'll try to find out why before the next post.

 Anyway, we can now cross of the first three points on our list: